stefbil/inference-endopoints-for-llms/Docker Instructions.md

 ## 5. Useful info
 ---
-1. We recommend using a GPU of at least 12GBs of VRAM, but that is the peak usage we measured by using every single model included
+1. It is recommended to use a GPU of at least 12GBs of VRAM, but that is the peak usage we measured by using every single model included
 2. The image that uses all 6 endpoints at once (pdrak/voxreality:1) has the following requirements:
    1. The api uses around 7 - 8 GBs of VRAM when it first loads and stays idle
    2. Even if you don't own a GPU with 12GBs of VRAM, you can still use the api by using *some* of the models provided below